amareshmaity/Git-And-GitHub-Tutorial/02-WorkWithNewProject.md

 git push -u origin main  # First push sets upstream git push                 # Subsequent pushes
 ```
+**Note:** The -u flag sets the upstream for the branch so future pushes can be done simply with `git push`.

 8. Pulling changes
 ```bash